smudge/decks/railsconf-2022/slides.md

 ## github.com/Betterment/demo_mode

 <!--
-and I'm excited to announce that as of today, we've actually open sourced our demo and personas framework.
+and I'm excited to announce ... that we've **open sourced** our demo and personas framework.

-We've called the gem 'demo_mode', and it's available on Rubygems, and
+We've called the gem 'demo_mode'. it's available on Rubygems, and on GitHub, where you'll instructions for setting it up.
 -->

 ---